Gain in-demand skills by studying online for a data analytics graduate certificate with an Australian university.

 Entry Requirements

-For the Graduate Certificate in Analytics from UNSW Online, the entry requirements are a bachelor degree (any discipline) or 3+ years of relevant professional or managerial experience.
+Entry requirements are a bachelor degree (any discipline) or 3+ years of relevant professional or managerial experience.

 Successfully completing the course with a WAM of 65+ qualifies you for entry into the Graduate Diploma and Masters program.